lurume84/bling-wrt/README.md

 ## Introduction

-This project contains tutorials and scripts for customizing the Blink synchronization module.
+This DIY project contains tutorials and scripts for customizing the Blink synchronization module.
 This device is used for creating a bridge between Blink Cloud Services and Blink cameras but there is actually a powerful router under the hood.

 Modifications described here will allow to: